updateaman/AWS-Solution-Architect-Professional-Exam-Notes/Compute&LoadBalancing/elastic-container-service.md

 # AWS ECS - ALB integration

-- Application Load Balancer (ALB) has a diret integration feature with ECS called "port mapping"
+- Application Load Balancer (ALB) has a direct integration feature with ECS called "port mapping"
 - This allows you to run multiple instances of the same application on the same EC2 machine
 - Use cases:
   - Increased resiliency even if running on one EC2 instance